usnistgov/cdcs-k8s/README.md

 - cdcs image is hardcoded in the django-deployment: `wipp-registry:k8s`
 - django-ingress has `xxx.xxx.xxx.xxx` instead of the local machine's ip
 - mongo-init-config-map has hardcoded values USERNAME/PASSWORD
-- explore unable to reach server URI on MacOS with Docker for Mac

 ## Installation Notes